Vatsim-Scandinavia/controlcenter/docs/contribute.md

 5. Run `npm install` to install all dependencies
 6. Run `npm run build` to compile the assets
 7. Run `php artisan migrate` to setup the database
+8. *Optionally* run `php artisan seed` to seed the database with test data

 If you need test data, you can also seed the database with `php artisan db:seed`.